 [book review] James Whittaker's Little Book of the Future

-James Whittaker’s new book is precisely what I expected.
+James Whittaker’s "Little book of the future" (referral program link) is precisely what I expected.
 I knew he was going to describe something that perfectly matches my opinion about the future.
 I knew that he was going to depict a bright future built by humans in cooperation with intelligent machines.
 I am not disappointed.

 Data — the world-changing power